ePages-de/epages-devportal/_posts/2018/2018-02-13-how-we-use-wiremock-for-testing-our-microservices.md

 The diagram below shows a simplified draft our pipeline including our solution, which consists basically of four stages.
 The build stage happens decoupled for each service.
 The acceptance stage then consolidates the different origins but has the capability to run parallelized.
 In this stage the API test suite runs are the cause of the most often failures due to timeouts and limitations of instable external services.
-This shortcomings have been work around with the integration of WireMock.
+These shortcomings have been resolved with the integration of WireMock.
 Our current implementation consists of 6 parts, which will be outlined in the next sections.

 {% image_custom image="/assets/img/pages/blog/images/blog-microservices-pipeline-wiremock.png" width="100" %}